+Manaus is Rudy’s son and as such has been through many of the trials she has.
 There is something very interesting about the ‘relationship’ between a writer or artist and their characters.
 It’s possible to be very cruel to them to serve a story.
-I don’t remember thinking much of it at the time, but looking back now I feel very sorry for Rudy.
+I don’t remember thinking much of it at the time, butContinue reading “Inktober 2018 #13 – Manaus”

 Rudy is a very old character of mine, but this is the first time I’ve draw her.
 In her world centaurs are considered like animals and are hunted for sport (though not to be eaten).
 As such the stories I’ve made up about her are often quite grim.
 I’ve heard that many peoples’ first storiesContinue reading “Inktober 2018 #12 – Rudy”

 For today’s character design I’ve drawn Esther from the Book of Esther in the Old Testament and Tanakh.
 A Jewish orphan, she became queen of Persia.
 I enjoyed researching Persian clothing and hairstyles around 500 BC, though I haven’t had time to research in great detail!
 For Esther’s face and figure I’ve heavily referenced MegContinue reading “Inktober 2018 #11 – Esther”